 Under review (early version available at SSRN)

-Problem definition: We study how Customs and private enterprises can build a public-private partnership (PPP) to combat a strategic cross-border counterfeiter.
-Academic / Practical Relevance: Counterfeiting harms both legitimate businesses and consumers.
-Since counterfeits often invade a local market from foreign lands, Customs exerts a leading role in the fight deterring the entry of counterfeits.
-Efficient Customs deterrence activities depend on the collaboration with the intellectual property right holders.
-Our research provides guidance on the design characteristics of an effective anti-counterfeiting PPP.
-Methodology: We model the problem as a three-stage game with three players: Customs, a legitimate OEM, and a counterfeiter.
+Counterfeiting harms both legitimate businesses and consumers.
+Since counterfeits often invade a local market from foreign lands, Customs exerts a leading role in the fight deterring the entry of counterfeits and efficient Customs deterrence activities depend on the collaboration with the intellectual property right holders.
+We study how Customs and private enterprises can build a public-private partnership (PPP) to combat a strategic cross-border counterfeiter.
+We model the problem as a three-stage game with three players: Customs, a legitimate OEM, and a counterfeiter.
 Customs and the OEM devise their own efforts in a PPP, while the OEM also sets the price of the genuine product.
 The counterfeiter decides whether to enter the market as a deceptive or non-deceptive player upon entry.
-Results: Our results first show that when the penalty exceeds a certain threshold determined by the choices of Customs and the OEM, a PPP can deter counterfeits or, at a minimum, suppress deceptive counterfeiting.
+Our results first show that when the penalty exceeds a certain threshold determined by the choices of Customs and the OEM, a PPP can deter counterfeits or, at a minimum, suppress deceptive counterfeiting.
 We also find that when the penalty on the counterfeiter is too low, a PPP actually amplifies the market share of a non-deceptive counterfeiter.
 Second, for deceptive counterfeits, a sufficiently high Customs inspection rate serves as the key for both Customs and the OEM to pursue a PPP.
 Combating non-deceptive counterfeits, however, requires a sufficiently high penalty.
 Third, in the scenario with no PPP, the OEM may use pricing to suppress deceptive counterfeiting where: (1) the functional quality of the counterfeit is poor or (2) deceptive counterfeiting becomes too rampant.
 Fourth, we detect a self-correcting mechanism in the absence of a PPP in terms of the quality of the counterfeit and the perceived proliferation of counterfeiting in the marketplace.
 Finally, we demonstrate conditions where a PPP can increase the expected consumer surplus.
-Managerial Implications: By scrutinizing conditions underlying an effective PPP, our results help explain why counterfeits have become inevitable in many industries despite multiple anti-counterfeiting PPP efforts, as well as why the participation rate of legitimate firms in current PPPs is low.
-We also show when a PPP leads to an undesired result and when it should thus be merged with other anti-counterfeiting strategies.
+By scrutinizing conditions underlying an effective PPP, our results help explain why counterfeits have become inevitable in many industries despite multiple anti-counterfeiting PPP efforts, as well as why the participation rate of legitimate firms in current PPPs is low.

 Decision Sciences, 2021 (DOI: 10.1111/deci.12549)